Residue currents and fundamental cycles: Introduction

 This factorization of $[Z]$ can be made rigorous if we construe $\dbar(1/f)$ as the \emph{residue current} of $1/f$, introduced by Dolbeault, \cite{Dol}, and Herrera and Lieberman, \cite{HL}, and defined, e.g., as

 where $\chi(t)$ is (a smooth approximand of) the characteristic function of the interval $[1,\infty)$.
 The current $\dbar(1/f)$ satisfies that a holomorphic function $g$ on $X$ is in the ideal (sheaf) $\mathcal J (f)$ generated by $f$ if and only if $g\dbar (1/f)=0$.
 This is referred to as the \emph{duality principle} and it is central to many applications of residue currents; in a way $\dbar(1/f)$ can be thought of as a current representation of the ideal $\mathcal J (f)$.
 In this paper we prove that (the current of integration along) the fundamental cycle of any analytic space admits a natural factorization as a smooth ``Jacobian'' factor times a residue current, analogous to \eqref{poin}.
-More precisely, we consider global analytic subspaces $Z\subset X$, such that $\Ok_Z$ has a global locally free resolution over $\Ok_X$.
-For example, this is the case for any $Z$ if $X$ is projective.
-If $X$ is Stein, then any $Z$ has a semi-global resolution, i.e., it has a free resolution on every compact in $X$.

 Let $Z\subset X$ be a (not necessarily reduced) analytic space.
 The \emph{fundamental cycle} of $Z$, seen as a current on $X$, is the current

 where $Z_i$ are the irreducible components of $Z_{\rm red}$, $[Z_i]$ are the currents of integration of the (reduced) subspaces $Z_i$, and $m_i$ are the geometric multiplicities of $Z_i$ in $Z$.